Daily Briefing: Security matters in UK election

-LONDON The UK election remains Europe's top political story with security issues making their way into the campaign after the weekend attack by London Bridge.
+LONDON (Reuters) - The UK election remains Europe's top political story with security issues making their way into the campaign after the weekend attack by London Bridge.

 Normally that should play to the Conservative hand but this time PM Theresa May is vulnerable to accusations that she cut police numbers and so made British streets less safe.
 A Survation poll taken before the attack had her lead over Labour narrowing to just one point, two survey published later today will show whether there has been a new trend since.